p2c6/admin-dashboard/README.md

 npm run dev
 ```

-After setting up, you can check the frontend app which runs on **http://localhost:3000**
+After setting up frontend, you can check the frontend app which runs on **http://localhost:3000**

 ## Setup Backend